Egbune-github/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+this script creates  a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.